Our Therapy Pathway

 - The therapist will score, analyse and interpret your child’s assessment results.

-- They will then produce a comprehensive report detailing the findings including strengths, areas of needs and recommendations.
+- A comprehensive report will detail the findings including strengths, areas of needs and recommendations.

 - You will meet with the therapist to discuss the report findings and recommendations.
 This will take place 3-4 weeks following the assessment.

-- The therapist may also provide you with appropriate sensory resources to support your child.
+- The therapist may also provide you with appropriate sensory resources to begin supporting your child’s identified needs.

 4. Developing and Scaling Goals

-- Bespoke goals will be developed in collaboration with the family and child (if appropriate).
+- Bespoke goals will be developed in collaboration with the family.

 5. Conducting the Intervention